Geothelphusa/millmill/docs/CONTRIBUTING.md

 ## About raising issues
-Raising issues is essential for the continued development of the site.
+Raising issues is essential for the continued development of the software.
 If you have an idea, please propose it via Issues at the top of the repository.

 ## About source code read/write permissions